TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production.md

 {{< img src="/img/diagrams/deployGraphVanilla.png" alt="Tyk 2.7 performance" >}}

 This configuration has analytics recording disabled, but we are still authenticating the inbound request.
-As you can see, we easily handle the 4k rps mark and we can go further with more optimisation.
+As you can see, we easily handle the 4k RPS mark and we can go further with more optimisation.

 ### Change all the shared secrets